ChrisSantosLang/redscience/docs/source/usecases.rst

 wins over another, so every dimension of intelligence can be expressed as a kind of game (e.g. games that test empathy by requiring players to collaborate with players of different skill-level and experience).
-The most comprehensive Olympics_ would test every dimension of intelligence, so creating more comprehensive Olympics is like expanding the Periodic Table of the Elements:
+The most comprehensive :doc:`Olympics <tounament>`_ would test every dimension of intelligence, so creating more comprehensive Olympics is like expanding the Periodic Table of the Elements:

 #.
 Identify the most comprehensive Olympics via the **Comparison Tab**